-The Italians have been baking pasta for generations.
-It is their comfort food version of mash and sausage.
-Lasagna is a baked pasta.
+The Italians have been baking pasta dishes for generations.
+It is their comfort food equivalent of English mash and sausage, or American meatloaf.

 A baked pasta dish can be: